kubernetes/community/wg-k8s-infra/charter.md

 ## Roles and Organization Management

-This WG adheres to the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].

-### Deviations from [sig-governance]

-- As this is _not_ a SIG, our Organizers fullfil the duties of Chair and Tech Lead.
-Their capacity as Tech Leads will primarily be focused on finding the appropriate subproject owners to delegate to.
+- Proposing and making decisions _MAY_ be done without the use of KEPS so long as the decision is documented in a linkable medium.
+We prefer to see written decisions and reasoning on the [wg-k8s-infra@] mailing list or as issues filed against [kubernetes/k8s.io].
+We encourage the use of faster mediums such as slack of video conferences to come to consensus.

-- It is our intent that each subproject must be staffed / owned by at least 3 volunteers
+- It is our intent that each infra-related subproject identified for migration must be  staffed / owned by at least 3 volunteers

   - We aspire to follow the same 1/3 maximal representation rules used by the Steering Committee, Product Security Team, and other groups that have project-wide impact